 They are viewed as intelligent and capable of magic.
-Also, the messengers of Inari, one of the most worshiped Shinto gods.
-(Inari shrines are full of fox statues)
+They are also regarded as the messengers of Inari, one of the most worshiped Shinto gods.
+Inari shrines, such as the famous one at Fushimi, are thus full of fox statues.

 She was ultimately exposed and vanquished in the plains of Nasu.
-However, an addendum to the story then claimed that her spirit embedded itself into a stone known as the Sessho-seki.
-This stone, located in modern-day Tochigi Prefecture, subsequently spewed venomous gas day and night, till exorcised by a Buddhist monk.
+However, an addendum to the story states that her spirit then embedded itself into a stone known as the Sessho-seki.
+This stone, located in modern-day Tochigi Prefecture, thereafter spewed venomous gas day and night.
+The fumes did not stop till a Buddhist monk performed an exorcism.

 The Further Adventures of Daji?

 There have long been different stories about an evil vixen Yokai in medieval Japan.
 The above version is a newer retelling by famed Ukiyo painter, Katsushika Hokusai.